Avenida de Manoteras 50-52 - 28050 Madrid

 The differences that may be noted between the provisional data and the final data are due to the lack of availability of the data in the provisional publication, because of late receipt of the questionnaire.
 The modifications to published data are indicated in the press release for their acknowledgement.

-To measure the degree of variation between the provisional and final results, the changes between the first and final publications for the period between October 2015 and September 2018 (36 data) are analysed, obtaining:
+To measure the degree of variation between the provisional and final results, the changes between the first and last publications for the period between January 2018 and December 2020 (36 data) are analysed, obtaining:

 - For the year-on-year growth rate of the general index: